Naval architectural engineering examinations

 - Edward V. Lewis. ed., Principles of Naval Architecture.
 The Society of Naval Architects and Marine Engineers, Chapter 4, Volume I.

 Preliminary design methods for the design of marine platforms and vehicles from mission statement to the selection of one or more acceptable solutions.
+Statement of requirements for ships.
+Environmental design considerations.
 Weight and cost estimation, power requirements estimation, and selection of principal design characteristics.
+Global bending strength requirements, seakeeping implications on ship designs.
 Economic and operational evaluation of alternative solutions.
-Optimization.
+Optimization and design trade-offs.

 Textbooks (most recent edition is recommended):